mlin/should.ml/README.md

 used with the generic equality and comparison assertions found above.
 Of course, you _can_ perform those assertions on string values; just don't include the `string` prefix.
 The same holds true for additional prefixes show below.
-This is a minor wart in the language which may be possible to address with GADTs in the future.
+This is a minor wart in the DSL which may be possible to address with GADTs in the future.

-*Lists and arrays*
+**List and array**

 When `x : list`,
 ```